Paddle Billing

 Build a request with any data that you want to change.
 You can change any writeable fields at this point, including address, customer, and items.

 When working with items, you should send the complete list of items that you want to be against your invoice — including any existing items.
 If you omit an item, it's removed from the items list.
-See: Work with lists
+To learn more, see Work with lists

 Request